 The Colorado Rockies have devices which can assist Guests who have hearing impairments.
 Please stop by the Guest Relations Center at Section 127 for more information.

-The Authentics Kiosk is located on the main concourse at Section 147.
-The Authentics Kiosk sells game used collectibles from the games, including today, as well as autographed merchandise.
+The Authentics Kiosk is located on the Main Concourse behind Section 147.
+The Authentics Kiosk sells game-used collectibles as well as autographed merchandise.
 All items are authenticated under the auspices of MLB Authentication.

-Guests are permitted to seek autographs from players along the railing between Sections 116-121 and 142-146 up to 40 minutes prior to game time, or until the end of batting practice, whichever comes first (see Batting Practice and Autograph Sundays).
+Subject to MLB rules and regulations, guests are permitted to seek autographs from players along the railing between Sections 116-121 and 142-146 up to 40 minutes prior to game time, or until the end of batting practice, whichever comes first (see Batting Practice).
 Please be considerate by not inconveniencing Guests seated in these areas.
 Also be advised that Guests wishing to watch batting practice in the area behind home plate from dugout to dugout may sit or stand from row 11 to the concourse.
 Only those Guests with tickets for rows 1-10 will be permitted into those seats.